Nintendo Switch 2: Online services

-The Nintendo Switch Online service is retained on the Switch 2, Via the subscription-based service, users on the Switch 2 can access the Nintendo eShop to purchase new games digitally, connect to friends as to play with them in multiplayer games, and allow for cloud saves of their game data.
+The Nintendo Switch Online service is retained on the Switch 2.
+Via the subscription-based service, users on the Switch 2 can connect to friends as to play with them in multiplayer games and allow for cloud saves of their game data.
 As part of the existing legacy games service on Switch Online, a selection of games from the GameCube are distributed on the Expansion Pack, exclusively for Switch 2 under the rebranded "Nintendo Classics" moniker.
 The collection launched in tandem with the console in June 2025, and initially includes The Legend of Zelda: The Wind Waker, Soulcalibur II (both 2002), and F-Zero GX (2003).
-Other games, such as Luigi's Mansion (2001), Super Mario Sunshine (2002), Pokémon Colosseum (2003) and Fire Emblem: Path of Radiance (2005) will be added procedurally at unspecified dates.
-Additional features applied across the Nintendo Classics catalog are exclusively supported on Switch 2, namely CRT filters and a rewind function being added to existing Nintendo 64 games on the service.
+Other games, such as Luigi's Mansion (2001), Super Mario Sunshine (2002), Pokémon Colosseum (2003) and Fire Emblem: Path of Radiance (2005) were added procedurally at later dates.
+Additional features applied across the Nintendo Classics catalog are exclusively supported on Switch 2, namely CRT shaders and a rewind function being added to existing Nintendo 64 games on the service.
 Nintendo also released a new iteration of the GameCube controller alongside the platform's addition to Nintendo Classics, available exclusively to existing Switch Online subscribers.
 Switch 2 exclusive games cannot be purchased using earlier Game Vouchers that had been available on the original Switch.

 A voice chat service known as GameChat allows users to conduct voice chats and screen sharing with friends.
 GameChat supports video calls using an optional webcam accessory.
-It is accessible via a "C" button on the right Joy-Con 2.
-Chat is free to use until March 31, 2026, after which point a paid Nintendo Switch Online membership will be required to use the feature.
+It is accessible via a "C" button on the right Joy-Con 2, on the new GameCube controller, and on the Nintendo Switch 2 Pro Controller.
+Chat was free to use until March 31, 2026, after which point a paid Nintendo Switch Online membership is required to use the feature.
 Smartphones such as the iPhone 15 and 16, as well as Android phones that support DisplayPort Alternate Mode, can be used as a webcam on the Switch 2 by using a USB-C to HDMI cable, in addition to a HDMI capture cable.

-Library

 The console's reveal trailer in January 2025 was accompanied by early footage of Mario Kart World, later announced to launch alongside the Switch 2 on June 5.
-First-party Switch games for 2025 such as Metroid Prime 4: Beyond and Pokémon Legends: Z-A will release with "Nintendo Switch 2 Edition" versions at launch, with graphical and performance enhancements.
+First-party Switch games for 2025 such as Metroid Prime 4: Beyond and Pokémon Legends: Z-A released with "Nintendo Switch 2 Edition" versions at launch, with graphical and performance enhancements.
 The Nintendo Switch 2 Welcome Tour game was revealed in the April 2 Direct, releasing as an online exclusive alongside the console launch.